AstrobioMike/bit/README.md

 Each command has a help menu accessible by either entering the command alone or by providing `-h` as the only argument.
 Once installed, you can see all available commands by entering `bit-` and pressing tab twice.

+## Citation info
+If you happen to find this useful in your work and are inclined to cite this toolset, thank you 🙂, and please do so with the following:

+>Lee, MD.
+Bioinformatics Tools (bit) 2018. doi:10.5281/zenodo.3633827

+You can get the version you are using with `bit-version`.